-PLEASE NOTE: This course will fill up quickly, as it is also being offered as a promo through the Soil Food Web School.
+PLEASE NOTE: This course will fill up quickly, as it is being offered as a collaboration between the Land and Leadership Initiative and Dr. Elaine Ingham's Soil Food Web School.
 We likely have room for about 20 students through this Land and Leadership Initiative portal.
 If it is overfilled, you will have the option of a refund, or to take the next round.

 Scroll down to enroll!

 “This will be an incredible course.
 Didi Pershouse is one of the best educators around.”